EstimatedEst. Read Time: 13 minutes

 2. Clavicular Head (Pectoralis Major)

-Since we’re trying to use the dumbbell incline bench press to hit the upper portion of the pec major, we want to minimize the activation of the shoulder muscles.
+Since we’re trying to use the dumbbell incline bench press to hit the upper portion of the pec major, we want to minimize the activation of the shoulder musculature.
 Read on to see what the correct incline bench press angle is, and why.

 upper chest muscles anatomy including front deltoid and pec major clavicular head